 Bromley shows appreciation for kinship carers

-This appreciation event is inspired by Kinship Care Week taking place from the 5 October – 11 October 2019.
-This is an opportunity to raise awareness on the wide range of support available, including our therapeutic service and carer-led peer support service known as chill & chat.
+Kinship care week in Bromley is an opportunity to continue to raise awareness on the wide range of support available, including our therapeutic service and carer-led peer support service known as Chill & Chat.

-For information on other activities during Kinship Care Week, please see the website of our partner agency – Grandparents Plus: www.grandparentsplus.org.uk .
+For more information, please see the website of our partner agency – Grandparents Plus

 For media enquiries, please contact Susie Clark, Communications Executive, on 020 8461 7911 or email email@example.com